madrisan/nagios-plugins-linux/README.md

         ./configure --with-socketfile=/var/run/multipathd.sock

 If you want to compile the code with a C compiler different from the system default, you can set the environment variable CC accordingly.
-Here's an example:
+Here are two examples:

         CC=clang-17 ./configure --libexecdir=/usr/lib/nagios/plugins
+        CC=clang-18 ./configure --libexecdir=/usr/lib/nagios/plugins

 ## Installation